abtsousa/Copilot-Sidebar/README.md

 </div>
 Open Microsoft Copilot while browsing with this nifty simple toolbar extension, just like Microsoft Edge.

+You may also want to check out [ChatGPT Sidebar](https://github.com/abtsousa/ChatGPTSidebar).

 ## Privacy

 No user data is collected.
 Requests are sent via HTTPS from your browser directly to Copilot's server.
 No middle-man or third-party servers involved.